 So, is flirting cheating?

 It all depends on how far we go, the trust we have in ourselves and in our relationship.
-Am I capable of flirting without taking it too far?
+Am I capable of teasing without taking it too far?
 Do I trust my partner enough to know he wouldn’t sleep with another person?

 >>> You might find this article interesting: 7 Tips for an amazing sex life